like to

 you can produce a scone with a very different taste and texture.
 For

-example, while the other scone recipes on the site contain either cream or
+example, while some of the other scone recipes on the site contain cream or

-buttermilk, this recipe uses yogurt.
+milk, this recipe uses buttermilk.
 This gives the

-scones a wonderful flavor and produces a softer textured scone.
-Also, after reading in
+scones a wonderful flavor and produces a bread like scone.
+If you

-Preheat oven to 375 degrees F (177 degrees C) and place rack in middle of oven.
+your oven to 400 degrees F (200 degrees C) and place rack in middle of oven.
 Line a baking sheet with parchment paper.

 In a large